meilisearch/documentation/learn/advanced/chronological_filtering_sorting.md

 ]
 ```

-If your chronological data is expressed in datetime formats such as ISO 8601 like `"2022-01-01"`, you must convert it to a numeric value before indexing it with Meilisearch.
+If your chronological data is expressed in another format, like [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html), you must convert it to a numeric value before indexing it with Meilisearch.

-Most programming languages have built-in tools to help you with this process:
+Most programming languages have built-in tools to help you with this process.
+The example below converts a game's release year, `2018`, to a numeric timestamp using JavaScript:

 ```js
 let game = {